DiffCut: Catalyzing Zero-Shot Semantic Segmentation with Diffusion Features and Recursive Normalized Cut: Experiments

 \subsection{Results on Zero-shot Segmentation}

 \cref{tab:main_result} reports the mIoU score for each baseline across the 6 benchmarks.
 Note that the numbers shown for COCO-Stuff and Cityscapes are taken from \citep{tian2024diffuse}. ~We complete ReCo \citep{shin2022reco} and MaskCLIP \citep{zhou2022extract} scores with the results obtained in \citep{cha2023learning}. ~Other numbers are taken from \citep{li2023acseg}. ~We also note that DiffSeg tunes the sensible merging hyperparameter on a subset of images from the training set from the respective datasets.
-For a fair comparison, we evaluate the method fixing it to 1, as recommended in the original paper, and refine the obtained masks with PAMR.
+For a fair comparison, we evaluate the method fixing it to 1, as recommended in the original paper, and refine the masks obtained with PAMR.
 This baseline is denoted DiffSeg$^{\dagger}$.

 With our set of default hyperparameters, DiffCut significantly outperforms all other baselines despite not relying on language dependency, auxiliary images or unsupervised adaptation.
-In average, our method gains +8.5 mIoU over the second best baseline.
-In particular, it significantly surpasses the previous state-of-the-art method in unsupervised segmentation, DiffSeg, ~by +5.5 and +9.4 mIoU on COCO-Stuff and Cityscapes respectively.
-The effectiveness of our method is further corroborated with our qualitative results shown in \cref{fig:main_qualitative}.
+On average, our method achieves a gain of +7.3 mIoU over the second best baseline.
+Notably, DiffCut exceeds MaskCut with an average improvement of +9.4 mIoU.
+Additionally, it outperforms the previous state-of-the-art method in unsupervised segmentation, DiffSeg, by +5.5 mIoU on COCO-Stuff and +9.4 mIoU on Cityscapes.
+The superiority of DiffCut over these two methods demonstrates our two key contributions: the high quality of our visual features for semantic segmentation and the flexibility of the recursive NCut algorithm in adjusting the number of segments according to the visual content of each image.
+The effectiveness of our method is further corroborated by our qualitative results shown in \cref{fig:main_qualitative}.
 In comparison to DiffSeg, DiffCut provides finely detailed segmentation maps that more closely align with semantic concepts.
 Additional examples can be found in \cref{section:additional_visualization}.

 We note here that, as the granularity of annotations varies across target datasets, our fixed set of hyperparameters can not be in the optimal regime on each of them.
 Therefore, relaxing the condition on prior knowledge about the target dataset, we report in \cref{tau_tuning} results of DiffCut where $\tau$ is loosely tuned using a small subset of annotated images from the target training split.